radmanplays/Grindcraftle/docs/grinds.md

 Resources are stored in the following format:
 ```
 {
-    id: "name",                             // Name/id of resource
+    id: "name",                             // Name of resource
     time: [["tool", time, amount]],         // Time to grind with different tools
     image: "name/link/path",                // Image of the resource.
-Can either be a link/path or a resource name
+Can be either a link/path or a resource name
     mults: [["tool/item", speed, amount]],  // Speed and amount multiplications that will be applied when you have unlocked different items
     probability: 50,                        // The higher the number, the more likely you are to get this resource
 },